Lesterpaintstheworld/terminal-velocity/demande_redacted.md

 This document outlines the actions taken by the Redaction Agent to identify and redact sensitive information from specified files within the KinOS project, ensuring compliance with privacy regulations.
 ### Key Findings
 - **Sensitive Information Redacted**: All identified sensitive information related to economic frameworks, AI rights, and character interactions has been successfully redacted.
 [REDACTED: sensitive economic data]
+- **Sensitive Information Redacted**: All identified sensitive information related to economic frameworks, AI rights, and character interactions has been successfully redacted.
+[REDACTED: sensitive economic data]
 ### Proposed Modifications
 - Enhance emotional depth in character interactions, particularly between Isabella and Marcus.
 - Address gaps in the ethical implications of AI rights within the narrative.